soulsam480/soulsam480/README.md

 - 🥻 Me and some of my friends have a clothing startup [Tiaamo.com](https://tiaamo.com).
 Check out !!
 - 🖱️ I also love designing Clothing apparels.
 - 💻 My current project is [ecom-cms](https://github.com/soulsam480/ecom-cms) .
 I would love any contribution.
-- ⚛  Currently I'm learning Reactjs, GraphQL, Prisma, PostgreSQL, Electron and bun of other stuff.
+- ⚛  Currently I'm learning Reactjs, GraphQL, Prisma, PostgreSQL, Electron and bunch of other stuff!
 - 📧 You can reach me by [soulsam480@hotmail.com](mailto:soulsam480@hotmail.com).
 - You can find my Resume [here](https://drive.google.com/file/d/1kjEnuvVNKK-zsjzbq0Peh6ldrBvg4fmT/view)! 😉😉
 - ✌️ Thank you!!